Spirited Wreath, Birdhouse, Gift Pot, Ornament, Holiday Tree Care

 If this was a gift, someone loves you very much!

-• Spray the moss with water a couple times a week.
+• If you're working with cuttings, spray the moss with water a couple times a week.
 The cuttings will eventually grow roots into the moss.
 The piece will last for Seasons if it's happy.
 Much longer than a cut flower arrangement, but we don't mean to show off.
+Check for wrinkly leaves.
+Spot water those succulents if the other succulents look happy.
+It's normal to have crispy leaves at the bottom, that's how the plant is drinking when it needs more water.
+If they are easy to pull off, pull them off, if they give resistance, let them sit a little longer.

 • If you have a Spirited Wreath, it's okay to submerge the part with succulents and moss into water once a month to get a complete soaking - then continue to spray the moss a few times a week, checking to see if plants are getting wrinkly, while making sure there are no small puddles of water on the leaves.